Meetpanchal58/Customer-Segmentation-Clustering/README.md

 - [K-Means Clustering](https://en.wikipedia.org/wiki/K-means_clustering)

 ### Final Model  :
-We have created a Streamlit Application based on this clustering technique, where we are taking the customer details & identifying which cluster the custoemr belongs to.
+We have created a Streamlit Application based on this clustering technique, where we are taking the customer details & identifying which cluster the customer belongs to.